geotrellis/vectorpipe/README.md

               .load
               .persist // recommended to avoid rereading
 ```
+(Note that the start and end sequence will shift over time for Geofabrik.
+Please navigate to the base URI to determine these values, otherwise timeouts
-This may issue errors (including reads timing out), but should complete.
-This
+may occur.)
+This may issue errors, but should complete.
+This is much slower
-is much slower than using ORC files and is much touchier, but it stands as an
+than using ORC files and is much touchier, but it stands as an option.
-option.

 [It is also possible to build a dataframe from a stream of changesets in a
 similar manner as above.
 Changesets carry additional metadata regarding the